astoeckel/ev3_event_broker/README.md

 * Lightweight, connection-less UDP-based message bus
 * Motor auto-discovery and hot-plug capability
 * Nengo integration
+* Allows to read tacho-motor positions and to set the motor PWM duty-cycle (roughly proportional to the current/torque)

 ## Overview
 *EV3 Event Broker* is based on a simple UDP-based message bus (see below for a description of the format).
 Each EV3 device in the network is assigned a unique name which is used to identify devices and their IP address on the network.

-`ev3_broker_server` runs on the LEGO® brick and broadcasts sensor positions as UDP packages.
+`ev3_broker_server` runs on the LEGO® brick and broadcasts sensor data as UDP packages.
 At the same time it waits for incoming UDP packages containing commands, such as setting the duty cycle of a motor.

 `ev3_broker_client` receives messages from all bricks on the network and writes them to stdout encapsulated in JSON for processing in another applications.
 Furthermore, it waits on stdin for JSON-encapsulated strings containing commands.